Nokku-Prudhvi/AWS/EC2/spot/Readme.md

 - After getting price, you need to involve the cost of savings-plan if any

 ## Further discussion
-- How to use spot in ecs,eks,batch?
+- How to use spot in ecs,eks,batch,emr?
 - Terraform/cloudformation scripts for using spot instances
 - how to implete intteruption handling in ecs,eks(draining container)?